wdawson/okta.github.io/_source/_posts/2018-12-26-react-native-android-play-store.md

 <uses-permission tools:node="remove" android:name="android.permission.READ_EXTERNAL_STORAGE" />
 ```

-You can also remove the alert window and internet `uses-permission` since we’re not using them.
+You can also remove the alert window and internet `uses-permission` since we're not using them.
 Re-build and re-upload.
 Put in some release notes and click `SAVE`.

 ### Content Rating